applecidera/dreamr/README.md

 Content types not associated with a post are not rendered whereas proper content is then formatted and inserted into a post-block.

-Animations were added to facilitate user experience
+Methods to create posts including animations were added to facilitate user experience

 <img src="https://raw.githubusercontent.com/applecidera/Dreamr/master/app/assets/images/zip-up.gif" />
 ---